elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### QUIC: QUick UDP Internet Connections

 - Application-layer protocol on top of UDP
-- Deployed on many google servers and apps
+- Deployed on many Google servers and apps
 - Increase performance of HTTP
 - Combine TCP and TLS functionality into QUIC and combine with HTTP/2 slim to create HTTP 3

-### QUIC Specs

 - error and congestion control
 - streams parallel, no HOL (head-of-line) blocking